TheJaeLal/LineFormer/README.md

 ## Model Usage
 ### Install Environment

-This code is based on [MMdetection Framework](https://github.com/open-mmlab/mmdetection) The following is brief environment and installation:
+This code is based on [MMdetection Framework](https://github.com/open-mmlab/mmdetection).

 Code has been tested on Pytorch 1.13.1 and CUDA 11.7.